munificent/game-programming-patterns/book/singleton.markdown

 Singleton provides a solution to this too.
 In addition to creating the single instance, it also provides a globally-available method to get it.
 This way, anyone anywhere can get their paws on our blessed instance.
-All together, the textbook implementation looks like this:
+All together, the classic implementation looks like this:

 ^code 1